 - Setting individual and group goals

 Students will develop and enhance Life Process Skills by:

-- Defining common values through a common language (SMS codes of conduct) and continually practice these values;
+- Defining common values through a common language (Individual School Codes of Conduct) and continually practice these values;

 - Creating a level of trust among peers through emotional and physical safety;

 - Verbalizing how their behavior and attitude affects the successes of the group and the larger school community;

 - Respecting and verbalizing how the efforts of the group members contribute to positive group decisions in accomplishing tasks;

 - Learning how to give and receive constructively framed feedback about the behaviors of themselves and peers;

 - Defining conflict resolution and problem solving strategies and continually utilizing them as needed.

 FOCUS program designs - which fits your needs best?